CPJKU/cpjku_dcase22/README.md

 -----------------------

-To setup the environment [Mamba](https://github.com/mamba-org/mamba) can be used which works faster than conda:
+To setup the environment [Mamba](https://github.com/mamba-org/mamba) is recommended and faster than conda:

 ```